lienwyatt/Enigma/README.md

 The Enigma machine was a cipher device used to encode and decode German messages during WWII.
 The cipher was famously cracked by a team of codebreakers led by Alan Turing, helping the Allies to win WWII.
 For some good background on Enigma, check out [this video](https://www.youtube.com/watch?v=G2_Q9FoD-oQ).

 ## Instructions
-The files needed to run the application without keyboard animations are contained in the 'Release' folder.
-That folder contains 64-bit and 32-bit executibles.
-To get the animations to dispay on the keyboard, you will also need to download [Razer Synapse 3](https://www.razer.com/synapse-3) and follow [these instructions](https://mysupport.razer.com/app/answers/detail/a_id/1758/~/how-to-use-chroma-connect) to make sure the Chroma Connect module is installed.
+The files needed to run the application are contained in the 'Release' folder.
+That folder contains Windows 64-bit and 32-bit executables.
+To also get the animations to display on a Razer keyboard, you will need to download [Razer Synapse 3](https://www.razer.com/synapse-3) and follow [these instructions](https://mysupport.razer.com/app/answers/detail/a_id/1758/~/how-to-use-chroma-connect) to make sure the Chroma Connect module is installed.
+A Razer keyboard is not needed to perform encryption with the console application.

 [![Keyboard Demo](https://github.com/lienwyatt/Enigma-Keyboard/assets/31666811/2f66a08c-2e08-463f-9172-255f7b480b57)](https://youtu.be/S3wwKLhFq8w)